stoand/df_forum/design/forum_minimal.md

 * TODO: bootstrapping multiple times (ie. by going to the username change page and then to posts) causes duplicate post creation
 * TODO: remove session var on websocket disconnection
-* TODO: bug - when you create two items, refresh, create a third, go to next page, delete third
+* [DONE] bug - when you create two items, refresh, create a third, go to next page, delete third
-* [DONE] TODO: bug - create an item, like it, refresh - wrong like text
+* [DONE] bug - create an item, like it, refresh - wrong like text
-* bug - liking an item not on the first page, refresh, "could not find post by id"
+* [DONE] bug - liking an item not on the first page, refresh, "could not find post by id"
+* TODO: bug - `post_liked_by_user` - liking an item and then pushing to the next page by creating additional elements
+* TODO: bug - `post_total_likes` - creating three elements, refresh, then like-unlike third element - nothing happens

 * Cranelift -- deleting is bugged when switching sessions